 - *This* is the table I neglected to update when testing something last week.
-This table is populated if you have chosen the “Email Address based on DocType” option in the cards (Vendor Email Options or Customer Email Options windows specifically).
+This table is populated if the "Email Address based on DocType" option in the cards is utilized (Vendor Email Options or Customer Email Options windows specifically).

 - What this is tracking is which email to use for which document type.

 - Series 3 is Sales and Series 4 is Purchasing

 - Module1 is as follows

 - 9 = Receivables Management

 That's it for the tables where new transactions will be referenced; however if the goal is to obfuscate production data in a test environment or test company, there are additional tables to update that contain the history of emailed transactions and/or setup information where internal reply-to email addresses are stored.

 - This is one table that tracks the details of what was emailed including the message ID used, the email To, CC, and BCC, the reply to etc.

 - SY04915 - Email History